jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 }
 ```

-In the 'main.js' file within your project, you add the following line of code
+Within your 'modules' folder you create a new folder called 'vehicles' and add a file called 'cars.js'.
+From there, you add the following line of code to the 'cars.js' file.
 ```
-import { Vehicle } from './modules/vehicles.js'
+import { Vehicle } from '../vehicles.js'

 class Car extends Vehicle {
     constructor() {